 Time Commitment: As needed.
-You will be contacted by our Tutoring Coordinator when your help is needed.
+You will be contacted by our Volunteer and Outreach Associate when your help is needed.

 To sign up as a tutor, please complete the volunteer form and upload your resume where indicated!

-Generation Hope has several committees for which we’re looking for community volunteers, including the Finance/Fundraising Committee, PR/Marketing Committee, the Walk Committee, and the Annual Gala Committee.
+Generation Hope has several committees for which we’re looking for community volunteers, including the Finance/Fundraising Committee, PR/Marketing Committee, and the Annual Gala Committee.
 This is one-year minimum commitment and should fit nicely with your skills and experience.

 Time Commitment: Meeting frequency for each committee can vary, but on average, they occur every 8 weeks.
-The Annual Gala and Walk Committees meet more frequently as the events near.
+The Annual Gala Committee meets more frequently as the event nears.